criyle/go-judge/README.md

 #### cgroup v2 support

 The cgroup v2 is supported by `executorserver` now when running as root since more Linux distribution are enabling cgroup v2 by default (e.g. Ubuntu 21.10+, Fedora 31+).
-However, due to missing `memory.max_usage_in_bytes` in `memory` controller, the memory usage is now accounted by `maxrss` returned by `wait4` syscall.
+However, for kernel < 5.19, due to missing `memory.max_usage_in_bytes` in `memory` controller, the memory usage is now accounted by `maxrss` returned by `wait4` syscall.
 Thus, the memory usage appears higher than those who uses cgroup v1.
+For kernel >= 5.19, `memory.peak` is being used.

 When running in containers, the `executorserver` will migrate all processed into `/init` hierarchy to enable nesting support.